 Usually, Olive Garden’s soup is made with potatoes, but to keep the carbs low, we’ll substitute them with cauliflower.
 It’s the ultimate comfort food that’s the perfect treat for a cold evening.

 If you loved my Creamy White Chicken Chili or made my Garlic Shredded Chicken Soup, I bet you will love this one too.
 One-pot meals are my favorites, packed with tons of flavor from cooking all the ingredients in the same pan.

 This recipe makes enough for your entire family, about 8 servings of hearty low carb Zuppa Toscana.
 Enjoy it together with friends and family or during weeknights.

-This soup usually uses kale, but I’m not a huge lover of kale.
+This keto copycat Zuppa usually uses kale, but if you can’t find it, baby spinach is a great alternative.
 I think that’s what makes our Zuppa Toscana different.
-Spinach has a lighter taste and cooks almost instant.
+Spinach has a lighter taste, it’s lower in carbs than kale, and cooks almost instantly.